cecmp/libcipher/README.md

-# LibCipher
+# libcipher

-LibCipher provides high-level abstractions for common cryptographic operations.
+libbipher provides high-level abstractions for common cryptographic operations.
 It is designed to facilitate sensitive message handling such as encryption, decryption, and signing.

 ## Features